Water Conservation for Future Generation

 Daily Water Conservation

-Make Use of Shorter Showers - Shorter ones use less water compared to longer showers.
-You can make use also of those low-flow showerheads.
-There are lots of other ways to conserve water at home but saving water should not only start and end up in your homes but it should be widely practiced as a whole for the entire population and future generations.
-As they say, only 1% of the total global water supply is freshwater.
+Use Shorter Showers—Shorter showers use less water than longer ones.
+You can also use low-flow showerheads.
+There are many other ways to conserve water at home, but saving water should not only start and end in your homes but should be widely practiced for the entire population and future generations.
+Only 1% of the global water supply is freshwater.

-These should make up for all of those human consumptions and water drinking that needs to be saved.
-It can save money too as well as the environment at the same time.
+These should make up for all those human consumption and water drinking that need to be saved.
+It can save money and the environment at the same time.
 If we cannot control the global deficit, we can keep it from using excessive water every day or by controlling our daily use or how much we are supposed to use daily.

 As they say, we are facing a water shortage in the coming 2025.
-So we should act now by preserving freshwater resources, minimizing if not eradicate water pollution, and of course, by recycling, cleaning, and using good purifying water that is eco-friendly to provide good water resources for children of the next generation.
+So we should act now by preserving freshwater resources, minimizing, if not eradicating, water pollution, and, of course, by recycling, cleaning, and using good, eco-friendly purifying water to provide good water resources for children of the next generation.

-You can also conserve water for irrigation and industrial uses.
-These could save the environment globally for personal reasons such as reducing monthly bills and protection for your family’s future through proper preservation of water supply.
+You can also conserve water for irrigation and industrial purposes.
+Properly preserving the water supply could save the environment globally and be beneficial for personal reasons, such as reducing monthly bills and protecting your family’s future.

 What will happen to the next generation?